dewitt-lab/tex-template/README.md

 ### Testing

-A GitHub Action, triggered by push, automatically compiles PDFs and publishes to GitHub Pages.
+A GitHub Action, triggered by push, automatically compiles all LaTeX files to PDF and publishes them to GitHub Pages.
-The PDF can be accessed as an artifact of each action run.
+The PDFs can be accessed as artifacts of each action run.
 Click the badge icon at the top of this README to access these runs.
 If TeX compilation errors occur, the badge will reflect this, and the author of the breaking changes will receive an email.

 ### GitHub Pages Deployment

 This template includes automatic deployment to GitHub Pages.
-When you push to the main branch, the documents specified in [`_config.yml`](_config.yml) will be compiled and their PDFs will be deployed to GitHub Pages with a simple directory listing.
+When you push to the main branch, all TeX files in the root directory will be compiled and their PDFs will be deployed to GitHub Pages.

+The [`index.md`](index.md) file serves as the landing page for your GitHub Pages site.
+It:
+- Is automatically processed by GitHub Pages using Jekyll
+- Displays your repository description
+- Lists links to all compiled PDF documents
+- Adapts to show all compiled PDFs from your LaTeX files

+#### Customizing the Index Page

+You can customize the [`index.md`](index.md) file to change the layout of your GitHub Pages site.
+The file uses Jekyll's Liquid templating language to dynamically display content:

+- `{{ site.github.project_tagline }}` displays your repository description
+- The link section automatically displays links to the PDF files

+If you want to add more content or change the styling, you can modify this file while keeping the dynamic link generation.

 To enable GitHub Pages for your repository: